OvertureMaps/data/README.md

    - Run the following `CREATE TABLE` queries to set up your view of the tables (link).
    - Be sure to load the partitions by running `MSCK REPAIR <tablename>;` or choosing "Load Partitions" from the table options menu.

-Example query to download a CSV of places in Seattle:
+Example Athena SQL query to download a CSV of places in Seattle:

 ```sql
 SELECT